Skip to content

 The tax exemption and property tax waiver application can be found here.

-New Mexico In-State Tuition
+New Mexico In-state Tuition

 Veterans, spouses and their children in New Mexico are given in-state tuition rates at any state-funded college, university, vocational school or vocational training program.

-All active duty Service members and their dependents are billed at in-state tuition rates while stationed in New Mexico.
-Further, the dependents maintain in-state status if they remain continuously enrolled and in good standing—even if the active-duty sponsor is transferred!
+Furthermore, the dependents maintain in-state status if they remain continuously enrolled and in good standing—even if the active-duty sponsor is transferred!

 New Mexico In State Tuition

-Dependents do not have to be using a federal educational benefit; however, they must demonstrate intent to establish New Mexico residency.
+Dependents do not have to be using a federal educational benefit.
+However, they must demonstrate intent to establish New Mexico residency.
 To demonstrate this intent, the following actions must be completed, with appropriate documentation submitted to the college admissions department:

-Qualifying veterans, spouses, and dependents are no longer required by New Mexico state law to wait to establish in-state residency for college tuition purposes.
 According to the New Mexico Department of Veterans’ Services, “Those who wish to use their G.I.
 Education Benefit Bill can now immediately take advantage of less-expensive resident in-state tuition rates.”

 In addition, an active member of the National Guard or his/her spouse and children are authorized in-state tuition rates at any state funded college, university, vocational school or vocational training program.